astorDev/backi/timers/dotnet/articles/101/index.md

 }
 ```

-And add an option to trigger it from the configuration
+And add an option to trigger it from the configuration:

 ```csharp
 "Safe" => StartSafeTimer,